ChicoBitcoinJoe/community/README.md

 # Installing
 1. If Git is installed run "git clone https://github.com/ChicoBitcoinJoe/Community-Material-Design".
 Otherwise you can download it from [here](https://github.com/ChicoBitcoinJoe/Community-Material-Design)

-2. Open a command prompt same folder as the Community folder and run "ipfs add -r -q Community | tail -n1" to get an Ipfs hash of the Community folder.
+2. Open a command prompt in the same folder as the Community folder and run "ipfs add -r -q Community-Folder_Name | tail -n1" to get an Ipfs hash of the Community folder.

 3. Browse to http://localhost:8080/ipfs/COPY_IPFS_HASH_FROM_STEP_2_HERE/ (Make sure you have web3 exposed and have the ipfs daemon running!)

 4. Every time you make a change in the Community folder you need to repeat steps 2 and 3

 # Tips
-- To copy the ipfs hash straight to the clipboard use "ipfs add -r -q Community | tail -n1 | clip"
+- To copy the ipfs hash straight to the clipboard use "ipfs add -r -q Community-Folder_Name | tail -n1 | clip"
-- For more verbose output use "ipfs add -r Community"
+- For more verbose output use "ipfs add -r Community-Folder_Name"